 ERCOT compares its 90th percentile load forecast to the load forecast contained in the SSWG cases by weather zone and uses the higher of the two.

-The case is split into two or more regions (i.e., groups of weather zones) and loads outside the region being studied are scaled down to achieve balance with resources.
+If there is not enough to meet the load, the case is split into two or more regions (i.e., groups of weather zones) and loads outside the region being studied are scaled down to achieve balance with resources.

 The set of generation units matches the SSWG cases in accordance with Planning Guide Section 6.9.
 However, changes in generation dispatch assumptions are listed in the RTP scope document.
 These changes typically include modeling wind generation at a lower, more conservative output level, and turning off mothballed units in the area of study.
 Generation dispatch changes will be made during the course of the analysis in order to eliminate or minimize overloads on the system, similar to Security Constrained Economic Dispatch, which is performed in real-time.
+[Where is the statement above concerning wind generation modeling information documented?
+Previous RTP Scopes have often included provisions to dispatch wind at “SSWG base case output levels.”
+Likewise, previous RTP Scopes have been inconsistent in their treatment of mothballs.
+For example, the 2014 Scope says in one area: “If needed to meet the load and reserve requirements, mothballed units will be placed in-service in the reliability analysis per the SSWG Procedure Manual.”
+In another area of the 2014 Scope, under the section dealing with generation shortages it states: “Turn on mothballed units that are outside of the study area.”
+The 2015 Scope is vague concerning mothballed units.
+Finally, what is meant by “Generation dispatch changes will be made during the course of the analysis in order to eliminate or minimize overloads on the system, similar to Security Constrained Economic Dispatch, which is performed in real-time”?
+What does this mean and has it been previously documented anywhere?

 DC Ties are modeled according to their historical performance.